sfajard/point-of-sale/README.md

-# Point of Sale (POS) Web App
+# sfaMart Web App

-A modern, responsive Point of Sale (POS) web application built with Next.js, TypeScript, Prisma, Supabase, and shadcn/ui.
+A modern, responsive boutique web application built with Next.js, TypeScript, Prisma, Supabase, and shadcn/ui.
 This project is designed for retail businesses to manage products, categories, transactions, and more, with a beautiful and intuitive interface.

 ## Features